Leader of the Opposition (Trinidad and Tobago)

 The Leader of the Opposition (officially the Leader of the Opposition of the Republic of Trinidad and Tobago) is the leader of the largest political party in the House of Representatives that is not in government.

 The Leader of the Opposition is a member of the House of Representatives, and is appointed by the President of Trinidad and Tobago.

-The current Leader of the Opposition is Kamla Persad-Bissessar, leader of the United National Congress.
+The current Leader of the Opposition is Pennelope Beckles-Robinson.